Coronavirus: How protection from Pfizer and Astrazeneca weakens over the months

 The UK is expected to start offering some people a third dose of covid vaccine booster next month, but the government is awaiting recommendations from an independent advisory body called the JCVI, which is looking at evidence to support the decision.

-“So I think the whole thing needs to be managed much more carefully than just giving (the third dose) to everyone else, which would be a big waste and ethically dubious given the resources we have.
-I think we need one. more targeted approach than last time.”
+“So I think the whole thing needs to be managed much more carefully than just giving (the third dose) to everyone else, which would be a huge waste and ethically dubious given the resources we have.
+I think we need a more focused approach than last time.”

 Simon Clarke, an expert in cell microbiology at the University of Reading, UK, says that levels of infection in the community would alter the chance that a person will come across (with the virus) and catch covid at any time, making it difficult to draw definitive conclusions about the decline of immunity.